manuelcampagnolo/PyQGIS_2nd_edition/README.md

 auxiliary_functions.py
 ```

-### Part 2:  Miscelaneous: scripts to search strings, interact with user using MessageBox to remove files, create scatter plot with matplotlib
+### Part 2:  Miscelaneous: scripts to search strings (os module and regular expressions: re module), interact with user using MessageBox to remove files, create scatter plot with matplotlib

 * Scripts:
 ```